dfsantamaria/OASIS/README.md

        - "MyTemplateOutput1" is the entity name of the output.
        - "taskOutputProperty" is either "refersAsNewTo" or "refersExactlyTo".
        - "output" is the element associated with the output element.

- - Connect the behavior with the related template

-       b.connectAgentTemplateToBehavior(MyAgentBehaviorTemplate, MyTemplateBehavior)

-   where: </br>
-   - "MyAgentBehaviorTemplate" is the the behavior template created as described above.
-   - "MyTemplateBehavior" is the behavior created as above.

 C) Create a new agent and a new behavior eventually related with a behavior template.